MiningCryptoLive/pool-discord-bot-mcl/README.md

 # pool-discord-bot
 Mining Pool Discord Bot to announce on new block found from nodejs-pool

-Created for MONEROMINEco by fallacy
+Created for Monerod.org by fallacy

 Requirements: